livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

 - `initialize`
   - Initializes contract state after deploy.
   - Apart from the already described parameters and the trivial governor `name`, it should initialize all the extensions including:
+    - `GovernorSettingsUpgradeable` with the `initialVotingDelay`, `initialVotingPeriod` and `initialProposalThreshold` parameters.
+    - `GovernorVotesQuorumFractionUpgradeable` with the `initialQuorum` parameter.
-    - The votes extension with the `BondingCheckpointsVotes` as its `token` contract
+    - `GovernorCountingOverridable` with the `quota` parameter.
-    - The timelock extension with the `Treasury` as the timelock controller and thus holder of funds and executor of proposals.
+    - `GovernorTimelockControlUpgradeable` with the `Treasury` as the timelock controller and thus holder of funds and executor of proposals.
+    - `GovernorVotesUpgradeable` with `BondingVotes` as its `token` contract.
-- `bumpVotesAddress`
+- `bumpGovernorVotesTokenAddress`
-  - Updates the static `token` contract field from `GovernorVotesUpgradeable` to match the current address of the `BondingCheckpointsVotes`.
+  - Updates the `token` field from `GovernorVotesUpgradeable` to match the current address of the `BondingVotes`.
 - `proposalThreshold`
   - Should return `GovernorSettingsUpgradeable.proposalThreshold()`
 - `quorumDenominator`
   - Should return `MathUtils.PERC_DIVISOR` (1000000)
 - `votes`
-  - Should return the `BondingCheckpointVotes` contract address.
+  - Should return the `BondingVotes` contract address.
-- `quota`
-  - Should return `POLL_CREATOR.QUOTA()`